Jason Sraha: Club career

 Sraha is a product of the youth academy of Chelsea, and moved to Arsenal's academy on 8 July 2019.
 On 29 June 2021, Sraha signed with Barnsley after being released by Arsenal.
-He joined Guiseley on loan in the National League North in February 2021.
+He joined Guiseley on loan in the National League North in February 2022.
 He returned to Barnsley, and made his professional debut with them as a starter in a 3–1 EFL Championship loss to Preston North End on 30 April 2022.
+He was released by Barnsley in summer 2023.

+On 14 July 2023, Sraha joined EFL League One club Shrewsbury Town on a one-year deal, with an option for a further year.

+On 14 June 2024, Sraha completed signed for fellow League One club Burton Albion for a undisclosed fee.

 Personal life

 Born in England, Sraha is of Nigerian and Ghanaian descent.